Platoon: Colombia

-Within the Colombian Army, a training platoon (in Spanish pelotón) is often commanded by a higher-ranking soldier known as a dragoneante, who is selected for his excellence in discipline and soldiering skills.
+Within the Colombian Army, a training platoon (pelotón) is often commanded by a higher-ranking soldier known as a dragoneante, who is selected for his excellence in discipline and soldiering skills.
 However, a dragoneante is still a soldier and can be removed from his position if his commander sees fit.
 For combatant platoons (platoons engaged in combat with guerrilla rebels), a corporal or sergeant would be the most likely commander.

 France

 Under the 1971 regulations a peloton in the French Army was used in the equivalent manner to a company, with the first section led by the sous-lieutenant and the second section led by the lieutenant, a captain commanding the entire group.
 In the French military, a peloton is a mainly a term designating a mobile infantry unit.
-An escadron is a unit of battle tank in cavalry or armor, but in some mechanized infantry regiments (groupe de chasseurs mécanisés), the tank platoon is also called peloton de char de combat.
+An escadron is a unit of battle tanks in cavalry or armor, but in some mechanized infantry regiments (groupe de chasseurs mécanisés), the tank platoon is also called peloton de char de combat.
 The peloton or escadron corresponds to the platoon, equivalent in size to an infantry section and commanded by a lieutenant or sergeant.
-It may also mean a body of officers in training to become noncommissioned officers, sous-officiers or officers (peloton de caporal, peloton des sous-officiers).
+It may also mean a body of officers in training to become non-commissioned officers, sous-officiers or officers (peloton de caporal, peloton des sous-officiers).

 Georgia

 The Georgian Armed Forces equivalent of the platoon is the ozeuli.
 Translated, it means "Group of 20" but has no connection with the number.
-It has been transferred into modern usage from medieval army reforms of the Georgian King David the Builder.
+It has been transferred into modern usage from medieval army reforms of the Georgian King David IV.
 Originally, it was meant to be a small detachment of 20 men to be led by a leader of corresponding rank.
 Almost all smaller formations are based on the designations of those reforms, which originally suggested tactical flexibility by keeping the size of small units in round numbers (10, 20, 100).
 Battalions and brigades were not affected by that system.
 It is unknown whether that usage was abandoned in the 1820s or earlier, but in present days a Georgian platoon still called "Ozeuili" has a similar size to that of other armies.
 Normally for infantry it has 32 men but can vary depending on the type of unit.